tasmota/docs/docs/Esptool.md

 The information below is for the Python version of esptool - If you want to use the Windows/Linux/OSX(MAC) executable version of esptool (as would be included in Arduino ESP8266 cores) then please go to the [esptool executable (Windows & Linux)](Esptool#esptool-executable-windows-linux) section at the bottom.

 ## Download Esptool
-If you do not have an installed copy of Python 2.x or 3.x download and install it from https://www.python.org/.
+If you do not have an installed copy of Python download and install it from https://www.python.org/.

 Download Esptool Source code from https://github.com/espressif/esptool/releases to a known folder.